purifycss/purifycss/README.md

 PurifyCSS has been designed from the beginning with **single-page apps** in mind.

+*This is in addition to working with static page apps.*

 # Potential reduction
 * Bootstrap file: ~140k characters.
 * Average Bootstrap usage: ~40% (at most)